 The playgroup is registered on the Early Years Register and on both the voluntary and compulsory parts of the Childcare Register.
-The playgroup is registered for 24 children and there are currently 24 children on roll.
+The playgroup is registered for 26 children and there are currently 25 children on roll.
 All of these children are in the early years age range.
-The nursery currently receives early education funding for three and four-year-olds.
-The playgroup employs two full-time and three part-time staff who work with the children and over half of the staff hold appropriate early years qualifications.
-The setting currently supports children with educational needs and/or disabilities.
+The nursery currently receives early education funding for three- and four-year-olds.

+The playgroup employs six staff who work with the children and over half of the staff hold appropriate early years qualifications.
+The setting receives support from Leicestershire local authority and is a member of the Pre-school Learning Alliance.